craftingcity/The-Known-World/World Notes/Prime Material - Alaturmen/Rough Lore/The Planes of Existence.md

 ## The Elemental Planes
+The elemental planes are the middle point in the waterfall-esq structure of the planes.

 ### The Plane of Earth
 This is the home plane of the Xorn, who tunnel through the solid rock of this plane and happily consume the rare materials formed from the leaks and overlaps from the other Elemental planes.